MohsenKoohi/LaganLighter/README.md

 merchantability or fitness for a particular purpose, neither express nor implied.
 For details see terms of the License (see attached file: LICENSE).

-#### Copyright 2022 The Queen's University of Belfast, Northern Ireland, UK
+#### Copyright 2019-2022, Queen's University of Belfast, Northern Ireland, UK